cgrates/cgrates/docs/diamagent.rst

 				},
 				{
-					"tag": "SetupTime",			// SetupTime is used by charging "path": "SetupTime",
+					"tag": "SetupTime",			// SetupTime is used by charging "path": "*cgreq.SetupTime",
 					"type": "*variable",
 					"value": "~*req.Event-Timestamp",
 					"mandatory": true
 				},
 				{
-					"tag": "AnswerTime",		// AnswerTime is used by charging "path": "AnswerTime",
+					"tag": "AnswerTime",		// AnswerTime is used by charging "path": "*cgreq.AnswerTime",
 					"type": "*variable",
 					"mandatory": true,
 					"value": "~*req.Event-Timestamp"
 				},
 				{
-					"tag": "Usage",			// Usage is used by charging "path": "Usage",
+					"tag": "Usage",			// Usage is used by charging "path": "*cgreq.Usage",
 					"type": "*variable",
 					"mandatory": true,
 					"value": "~*req.Multiple-Services-Credit-Control.Requested-Service-Unit.CC-Service-Specific-Units"
 				},
 				{
-					"tag": "Originator-SCCP-Address",		// Originator-SCCP-Address is an extra field which we want in CDR "path": "Originator-SCCP-Address",	// not used by CGRateS "type": "*variable", "mandatory": true,
+					"tag": "Originator-SCCP-Address",			// Originator-SCCP-Address is an extra field which we want in CDR "path": "*cgreq.Originator-SCCP-Address",	// not used by CGRateS "type": "*variable", "mandatory": true,
 					"value": "~*req.Service-Information.SMS-Information.Originator-SCCP-Address"
 				},